Peugeot 508 variants

 6000 miles

 The Peugeot 508's interior is arguably just as striking as the exterior, and even the lowliest model comes with all the must-have equipment.
-Available as a ‘fastback’ saloon-like model and as an estate, the Peugeot 508 comes with a choice of engines, including punchy petrols and a frugal plug-in hybrid.
+Available as a ‘fastback’ saloon-like model and as an estate, used Peugeot 508 models come with a choice of engines, including punchy petrols and a frugal plug-in hybrid.
 So without further ado, let’s explore this French fancy some more.

 The entry-level 508 is called the Active Premium, and it’s impressively generous considering its position in the range.
 Standard features include DAB radio, Apple CarPlay and Android Auto, not to mention parking sensors, a reversing camera, auto wipers and headlights, two-zone air conditioning and push-button start.
 Active safety features include autonomous emergency braking and a lane-departure warning system.